apache/singa/tool/python/README.md

-## SINGA-81 Add Python Helper, which enables users to construct a model (JobProto) and run Singa in Python
+# Python Helper

+Users can construct a model and run SINGA using Python.
+Specifically, the Python helper enables users to generate JobProto for the model and run Driver::Train or Driver::Test using Python.
+The Python Helper tool can be found in `SINGA_ROOT/tool/python` consisting of the following directories.

 	SINGAROOT/tool/python
     |-- pb2 (has job_pb2.py)
     |-- singa
         |-- model.py